nuegatte/sun_type_c/README.md

   - This discipline may fall under the practise of PCB design
   - However, due to technological constraints, the entirety of the matrix is handwired.
   - Such tradeoffs may be countered with the usage of enameled wires to ensure flexible circuit design and required insulation.
+- The number of usable GPIOs on your selected microcontroller limits the number of columns and rows in your keyboard matrix.

+### Understanding the layout
+[content]

+### Initial and Final design
+[content]

+### Tabulated form
+[content]

+_______________

+## Wiring columns and rows

+[content]
+- col2row
+- explain diode placements

+### Pinout to Microcontroller

+### Wiring indicator LEDs

+_______________

+## Firmware
+- keyboard layout editor
+- basic vial setup
+- matrix setup
+- compiling firmware (directory and whatnots)
+- flashing firmware

+## Challenges and limitations

+### Challenges
+ - actuating mechanism from scratch
+   - most time consuming part, due to intense testing
+ - matrix design
+   - due to pin constraints
+ - diode placements
+   - most challenging part, due to limited space
+ - soldering on a membrane
+   - heat control
+ - wiring method
+   - copper pen was initially used
+   - abandoned due to high resistance
+   - enamel wire instead
+ - short circuiting
+   - excess flux not cleaned up
+   - lack of insulation
+    - nail polish
+ - bad soldered joints
+   - resoldering
+ - bad contact pads
+   - only fixed to place w/ tape
+   - under the assumption of easy-to-replace foil pads for easy repair
+   - only to be a conductivity issue
+   - directly soldering
+   - clean excess flux to prevent short circuit

+ ### Limitations
+ - 16 macros only
+ - No BT